determined-ai/determined/docs/release-notes/allow-and-require-user-passwords.rst

 **Breaking Changes**

--  SDK and CLI: Enforce password requirements for all non-remote users matching what is required when setting a password via the Web UI.
+-  Python SDK and CLI: Enforce password requirements for all non-remote users, aligning with WebUI password standards and having the following requirements:

       -  Passwords must be at least 8 characters long (and not None).